w4bo/AA2526-unibo-mldm/slides/04-datapreparation.md

 People tend to write reviews only when they are either extremely satisfied or extremely unsatisfied.

-People who feel the product is average might not be bothered to write a review
+People who feel the product is average might not bother to write a review.

 [@hu2009overcoming]